Overview

 6.2: Data Integrity

-• The company attempts to maintain the accuracy of data they collect.
+• The vendor does maintain the accuracy of data they collect.

 6.3: Data Correction